B.Riley Securit Weighs in on Viavi Solutions Inc.’s Q1 2021 Earnings (NASDAQ:VIAV)

-Viavi Solutions Inc. (NASDAQ:VIAV) – Equities research analysts at B.Riley Securit raised their Q1 2021 earnings per share (EPS) estimates for shares of Viavi Solutions in a note issued to investors on Thursday, October 22nd.
-B.Riley Securit analyst D. Kang now anticipates that the communications equipment provider will post earnings per share of $0.14 for the quarter, up from their previous forecast of $0.11.
+Viavi Solutions Inc. (NASDAQ:VIAV) – Equities researchers at B.Riley Securit increased their Q1 2021 earnings per share estimates for shares of Viavi Solutions in a research note issued to investors on Thursday, October 22nd.
+B.Riley Securit analyst D. Kang now forecasts that the communications equipment provider will post earnings per share of $0.14 for the quarter, up from their prior estimate of $0.11.
 B.Riley Securit also issued estimates for Viavi Solutions’ Q3 2021 earnings at $0.10 EPS.

-VIAV has been the topic of a number of other reports.
-JPMorgan Chase & Co. upped their price target on Viavi Solutions from $16.00 to $17.00 and gave the company an “overweight” rating in a report on Friday, June 26th.
-Morgan Stanley upped their target price on shares of Viavi Solutions from $13.00 to $14.00 and gave the company an “equal weight” rating in a research note on Wednesday, August 12th.
+Several other equities research analysts also recently issued reports on the company.
+Northland Securities raised their price target on Viavi Solutions from $14.00 to $15.50 and gave the company an “outperform” rating in a research report on Wednesday, August 12th.
+JPMorgan Chase & Co. upped their price target on Viavi Solutions from $16.00 to $17.00 and gave the stock an “overweight” rating in a report on Friday, June 26th.
 BidaskClub upgraded shares of Viavi Solutions from a “strong sell” rating to a “sell” rating in a research note on Thursday.
-TheStreet downgraded shares of Viavi Solutions from a “b-” rating to a “c” rating in a research report on Thursday, September 24th.
-Finally, Northland Securities lifted their target price on shares of Viavi Solutions from $14.00 to $15.50 and gave the stock an “outperform” rating in a research report on Wednesday, August 12th.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and seven have assigned a buy rating to the company’s stock.
-Viavi Solutions presently has a consensus rating of “Buy” and a consensus target price of $16.06.
+TheStreet cut shares of Viavi Solutions from a “b-” rating to a “c” rating in a research note on Thursday, September 24th.
+Finally, Morgan Stanley raised their price target on shares of Viavi Solutions from $13.00 to $14.00 and gave the stock an “equal weight” rating in a research report on Wednesday, August 12th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and seven have issued a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and a consensus price target of $16.06.

-In other news, SVP Kevin Christopher Siebert sold 15,315 shares of the company’s stock in a transaction on Monday, September 28th.
-The stock was sold at an average price of $11.86, for a total value of $181,635.90.
-Following the completion of the sale, the senior vice president now directly owns 64,046 shares in the company, valued at approximately $759,585.56.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, SVP Gary W. Staley sold 6,717 shares of the firm’s stock in a transaction on Wednesday, September 2nd.
-The stock was sold at an average price of $13.13, for a total value of $88,194.21.
-Following the completion of the transaction, the senior vice president now directly owns 51,758 shares in the company, valued at $679,582.54.
-The disclosure for this sale can be found here.
-Insiders have sold 39,547 shares of company stock valued at $489,893 over the last 90 days.
-1.10% of the stock is currently owned by company insiders.

 Institutional investors and hedge funds have recently modified their holdings of the business.
-Balyasny Asset Management LLC grew its position in shares of Viavi Solutions by 755.8% in the 2nd quarter.
-Balyasny Asset Management LLC now owns 2,559,495 shares of the communications equipment provider’s stock worth $32,608,000 after buying an additional 2,260,419 shares during the last quarter.
-GW&K Investment Management LLC acquired a new stake in shares of Viavi Solutions in the 2nd quarter worth $21,511,000.
-Assenagon Asset Management S.A. purchased a new position in Viavi Solutions during the 3rd quarter worth $10,572,000.
-Nordea Investment Management AB acquired a new position in Viavi Solutions during the 2nd quarter valued at about $9,524,000.
-Finally, Schonfeld Strategic Advisors LLC raised its stake in Viavi Solutions by 2,582.5% in the second quarter.
-Schonfeld Strategic Advisors LLC now owns 641,119 shares of the communications equipment provider’s stock valued at $8,168,000 after buying an additional 617,219 shares during the last quarter.
-Institutional investors and hedge funds own 94.68% of the company’s stock.
+Private Advisor Group LLC acquired a new position in shares of Viavi Solutions during the second quarter worth approximately $25,000.
+Assetmark Inc. acquired a new position in shares of Viavi Solutions during the 2nd quarter worth about $31,000.
+Creative Financial Designs Inc. ADV bought a new stake in shares of Viavi Solutions in the 2nd quarter valued at about $31,000.
+Nisa Investment Advisors LLC acquired a new stake in shares of Viavi Solutions in the 3rd quarter valued at approximately $64,000.
+Finally, Cerebellum GP LLC bought a new position in Viavi Solutions during the 2nd quarter worth approximately $73,000.
+Hedge funds and other institutional investors own 94.68% of the company’s stock.

+In other Viavi Solutions news, SVP Kevin Christopher Siebert sold 15,315 shares of Viavi Solutions stock in a transaction that occurred on Monday, September 28th.
+The stock was sold at an average price of $11.86, for a total transaction of $181,635.90.
+Following the sale, the senior vice president now directly owns 64,046 shares of the company’s stock, valued at $759,585.56.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Luke M. Scrivanich sold 16,696 shares of the stock in a transaction that occurred on Monday, October 12th.
+The stock was sold at an average price of $12.64, for a total value of $211,037.44.
+Insiders have sold 39,547 shares of company stock worth $489,893 in the last quarter.
+Corporate insiders own 1.10% of the company’s stock.

 Viavi Solutions Inc provides network test, monitoring, and assurance solutions to communications service providers, enterprises, network equipment manufacturers, government, civil, military, and avionics customers worldwide.
 The company operates through three segments: Network Enablement (NE), Service Enablement (SE), and Optical Security and Performance Products (OSP) segments.